 Market by Order (MBO)

 Market by Price (MBP)

-The TREP Adapter can handle Reuters charting data.
+The TREP Adapter can handle Refinitiv charting data.

 For details on how to configure how charting data is stored, see TS1.